pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part06_next_steps.md

-# Conclusions and Next Steps
+# Part 6: Conclusions and Next Steps

 Congratulations for making it to the end of this Hands On Lab!
 We hope you enjoyed using CDE first hand.